pangers/Intelligence-iOS-Framework/README.md

 6. "company_id" (Integer): Can be obtained from the Dashboard.
 7. "sdk_user_role" (Integer): ID of SDK user role you have configured.
 This allows permission to use the SDK, so please ensure it is configured correctly.

-As an example, your configuration file will look like:
+As an example, your configuration file should look something like:

 ```
 #!JSON